 Where to start

 If you hold a clearance or serve in the military, the criminal case and the clearance need to be managed together from the beginning.
-You can get a free written case analysis below or call me directly so we can talk through both tracks.
+Use the free case analysis on this page, or call me directly at (888) 271-6644, so we can talk through both tracks.
+I answer my own phone, 24/7, and what you tell me is confidential.
 It may also help to read about how a DUI shows up on background checks and military diversion for a California DUI.